 Operating System (Os): The AUTOSAR Operating System provides real-time operating system services to both the other system software modules as well as to the application software components of AUTOSAR.
-The Os module is configured and scaled statically, provides a priority-based scheduling policy and protective functions with respect to memory and timing at run-time, and is designed to be hostable on low-end controllers.
+The Os module is configured and scaled statically, provides a priority-based scheduling policy and protective functions with respect to memory and timing at runtime, and is designed to be hostable on low-end controllers.

-Similar to the OSEKtime dispatcher tables (see Section 3.4), AUTOSAR Os provides so-called schedule tables consisting of one or more expiry points.
+Similar to the OSEKtime dispatcher tables (see Section 3), AUTOSAR Os provides so-called schedule tables consisting of one or more expiry points.
 Hereby each expiry point is assigned an offset measured in Os ticks from the start of the schedule table.
 Once an expiry point is reached, the action corresponding to the expiry point (e.g., the activation of a task or the setting of an event) is processed.
 At runtime, the Os iterates over the schedule table, processing each expiry point in turn.
 The iteration is driven by an Os counter.
 In order to facilitate the execution of tasks synchronous to the FlexRay communication schedule), schedule tables can be synchronized to external time sources (e.g., FlexRay's global time).

 As far as protection against timing violations is concerned, AUTOSAR Os does not provide deadline monitoring (as does OSEKtime OS) but provides the facility to track the execution time of each task and interrupt service routine and to raise an error in case either exceeds its statically assigned execution time budgets.
-Regarding memory protection, AUTOSAR Os uses (similar to the protected OSEK defined by HIS (see Section 4.1)) the memory protection unit of the MCU to provide coarse grained memory protection of the different tasks against each other.
+Regarding memory protection, AUTOSAR Os uses the memory protection unit of the MCU to provide coarse grained memory protection of so-called OS applications, which is a grouping of related tasks, against each other.